Jerey/coffee-automation/documentation/Presentation.md

 - Same amount improves repeatability
 - Reduces manual effort
 - Almost "removes" the grinding step
-- Can be integrated in IoT
+- Can be integrated into IoT

 ---